ybbond/ybbond/content/posts/About GoatCounter the Analytics Tool I Use.md

 [GoatCounter](https://www.goatcounter.com/) is web analytics by Martin Tournoij or [arp242](https://www.arp242.net/goatcounter.html).
 It is lightweight, it is easy to implement, and it **respects users' privacy**.
 See its privacy policy [here](https://www.goatcounter.com/privacy).

 One embarassing thing is that I follow Martin's RSS Feed for so long, but I didn't read about his latest project.
-Before GoatCounter I tried [StatCounter](https://statcounter.com), then opted-out shortly because I think the settings page is clumsy.
+Before GoatCounter, I tried [StatCounter](https://statcounter.com) and opted-out shortly because I think the settings page is clumsy.
+I searched for another good alternatives that results none.
+Just last monday I see Martin published a new post about GoatCounter update.
+I decided to check it and that day, I tried GoatCounter.

 You can see my instance of GoatCounter on [stats.ybbond.dev](https://stats.ybbond.dev/)!

-I made it open for everyone and made obvious statement down in the footer, because I think however small the data I take from user visits, the users should be able to know about it.
+I made it open for everyone and set obvious statement down in the footer, because I think however small the data I take from user visits, the users should be able to know about it.